Identification | Biology | Damage ID | Management | Handling

 Cable-restraints are effective in catching nutria and are relatively easy to set after appropriate training, safer than foothold and body-gripping traps, and almost invisible to the casual observer.
 Restraints constructed with 3/32-inch diameter, flexible (7- x 7-inch winding) stainless steel or galvanized aircraft cable are suitable for catching nutria.
 The loop should be 6 inches in diameter with the bottom 2 inches off the ground.
 Ready-made cable-restraints and components (cable, 1-way cable locks, swivels, and cable stops) for constructing cable-restraints can be purchased from trap suppliers.
 Consider using deer stops and break-aways for cable-restraints.
 Place cable-restraints in trails, other travel routes, feeding lanes, and bank slides.
 Check cable-restraints frequently because they often are knocked down by nutria and other animals.
 Check regulations, as cable-restraints are not legal in all states.

 Nutria occasionally may be captured using a long-handled dip net.
 The handle can be 8 feet in length or greater but longer lengths tend to be difficult to move quickly with precision.
 Dip nets should be 20 inches in diameter and 20 inches in depth.
 Mesh size can be 1.5 inches for nutria 5.5 pounds or greater.
 Take care to avoid being bitten or scratched.

-Alligators are not effective in controlling the number of nutria.
+Alligators are not effective in controlling nutria.